jincubator/the-compact/README.md

 -   **Permit2 Tests**: Comprehensive tests for Permit2 integration including witness data handling.

 **Development Notes:**
 -   The contract uses Solady's ERC6909 implementation for gas efficiency.
+Note that storage conventions between The Compact and Solady have subtle differences and so care must be taken to avoid potential storage collisions when making future changes to the codebase.
 -   All external functions include comprehensive NatSpec documentation.
 -   The codebase follows strict gas optimization patterns with extensive use of assembly.
 -   The protocol uses custom errors for better gas efficiency and clearer debugging.